Elering/estfeed-datahub-docs/eng/30-data-distribution.md

           * [Examples](#examples-5)
 <!-- TOC -->

+> [!WARNING]
+> Regarding the new additional net metering data there will be a new version of data distribution API.
+New documentation is coming soon.

 ## Distributing data updates

 Different business rules have been implemented in the Datahub regarding when and to whom data updates are distributed.
 This document does not describe all the rules, but to give an idea of how data primarily flows, here is a general list of the most important rules.

 ### General rules